katmore/flat/README.md

 Installation instructions are contained in [INSTALL.md](INSTALL.md).

 ## Developing with the Flat Framwork
-See the [developers' guide](DEV-GUIDE.md) for a brief primer the goals behind the flat framework along usage instructions and examples.
+See the [developers' guide](DEV-GUIDE.md) for usage instructions and examples.

 ## Legal
 ### Copyright